skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Trying to see now if it's just because I asked for 1825 days rather than 1800.
 Unlikely, but we'll see.

 maybe difference in using substring vs `%like%` for the birth codes?

+Ok - it looks like the birth date extraction is no different.